[wpml_language_selector_widget]

 • Approved for recurrent or advanced cSCC when surgery isn’t possible

-• In clinical trials, it shows a 34.3% and 41% response rate, with progression-free survival of 6.9 months and manageable side effects3,10
+• In clinical trials, it shows a response rate of 25%, and partial response of 40% at a follow-up of more than 5 years months and manageable side effects3,10

-• Side effects can include fatigue, itching, and weakness9
+• Side effects can include fatigue, itching, and weakness10

 These therapies have shown promise in improving outcomes and quality of life for patients with advanced cSCC.
 Ongoing research continues to enhance these treatment strategies, offering hope for better management of this challenging condition.